PathEngine home previous: Representing Regions with Cost to Traversenext: Pathfinding Through Forests

 Marking terrain areas in a ground mesh

-Terrain areas should be marked with the 'sectionID' face attribute.
+Terrain areas are marked with the 'sectionID' face attribute.

 (See Face Attributes.)